-- As a result of the implementation of various measures based on the Basic Plan of Okinawa 21st Century Vision (FY2012 to FY2021), the gross prefectural product of Okinawa Prefecture was growing faster than the national average, however has been affected by COVID-19 since FY2020. - (Average annual growth rate from FY2012 to FY2019: 0.9% nationwide and 1.8% for Okinawa) - In the future, the Okinawa economy is expected to grow further through recovery from the impact of COVID-19 and the implementation of various measures based on the New Basic Plan for Okinawa 21st Century Vision that started in FY2022.
+- As a result of the implementation of various measures based on the Basic Plan of Okinawa 21st Century Vision (FY2012-FY2021), the gross prefectural product of Okinawa Prefecture has been growing at a rate higher than the national level, except for FY2020, when it was affected by COVID-19. - In the future, the Okinawa economy is expected to grow further through recovery from the impact of COVID-19 and the implementation of various measures based on the New Basic Plan for Okinawa 21st Century Vision that started in FY2022.